library(kableExtra)

 Deliverable 2

 The second deliverable for this assignment is a graph of oil prices, which you’ll again have to base on filtered data.
-I’d like you to graph Brent, WTI, and WCS prices for the Global Net-zero scenario over time.
+I’d like you to graph Brent, WTI, and WCS prices for the Global Net-zero scenario over time, beginning from 2015.

 I’ll give you a couple of hints for how to make this happen: